The 1949 S. Charles Lee design:

 Closing: The Bay closed September 10, 1978.

 Status: The theatre was gutted and the building was used as retail space by Norris Hardware until July 2018.
-The space was then leased by Anawalt Lumber and is again a hardware store, now called Palisades Hardware.
+The space was then leased by Anawalt Lumber and was again a hardware store called Palisades Hardware.

-Developer Rick Caruso has built a new 5 screen theatre as part of his Palisades Village development.
+In 2018 developer Rick Caruso built a new 5 screen theatre as part of his Palisades Village development.
 It's nearby but not the same site as the old theatre.
 Details are lower on this page.

 In the lobby looking toward the exit doors.
 It's a Jerry Schwartz photo on Calisphere from the UCLA S. Charles Lee Papers collection.